-Under-12s can stay in extra beds (£30 a night) on request in Superior rooms (some Feature rooms can accommodate extra beds, but you'll need to book well in advance).
-High chairs are available in the restaurant.
+Under-12s can stay in extra beds (£30 a night) on request in Superior rooms (some Feature rooms can also accommodate extra beds) you'll need to book well in advance.
+Baby cots are (£15 a night) and high chairs are available in the restaurant.

 For the best of the action, head towards the back, near the open kitchen.
 If you've got a four-legged Smith with you, ask for a table in the bar, where an extensive menu is served.

-Smart country pub.
+Smart country garb.
 A T-shirt wouldn't be scorned, but neither would a tweed blazer.

 The hotel is in the heart of town, its entrance just off the ancient market square.